-Review sites are one of the favorite methods for affiliates to drive traffic to the offers they’re promoting and with good reason.
+Forex broker review sites are one of the favorite methods for forex affiliates to drive traffic to the offers they’re promoting and with good reason.
 They work.
 For most people looking to buy a product or service, the starting point will usually be a search on Google for “product name review.”
 Review and comparison sites are everywhere.
 Even the eCommerce giants like Amazon are review sites.
 We’ve all been on Amazon, and we’ve all read the reviews of products we’re interested in.

 The simple fact of the matter is review sites work, and they work particularly well for reviewing forex brokers where multiple factors come into play.